 When a tooth requires a large area of decay, a large amount of tooth structure has to be removed in order to place the restoration.
-This can be due to fractures, wearing of the teeth or mostly likely from a cavity.
-Removing a large amount of the enamel and dentin layer will reduces protection of the pulp where the nerve of the tooth is located.
+This can be due to fractures, wearing of the teeth, or most likely from a cavity.
+Removing a large amount of the enamel and dentin layer will reduce protection of the pulp where the nerve of the tooth is located.
 Having a deep dental restoration that is very close to the nerve can cause tooth sensitivity and at times dental pain.
 Most of the time the tooth sensitivity is temporary and will get better with time as your tooth starts to heal after a dental procedure.
 However, the deeper the restoration the more likely the tooth will have increased sensitivity.
 If your sensitivity does not improve quickly, you should visit your dentist to get it looked at.

 Acidic Food and Gastric Reflux